-As you approach the Bryggen District you will see the beautiful iconic front of colorful buildings lining the street.
-Behind this front line of house-like buildings you will step into a world that makes you feel as though you are stepping back into medieval times.
+As you approach the Bryggen District you will see the beautiful iconic front of colourful buildings lining the street.
+Behind this front line of house-like buildings, you will step into a world that makes you feel as though you are stepping back into medieval times.
 The city behind the front line is full of wooden passageways and truly makes you feel like you have gone back in time.

-Bryggen is not only a great site to see, but also a great site to explore.
+Bryggen is not only a great sight to see, but also a great site to explore.
 Whether you are looking to grab a coffee, shop or have an eye for art there is something for everyone.
 Be sure to add this to your list of the top things to do in Bergen!

 Hike Up or Take the Funicular to Mount Floyen